Explore data and samples

-- Our data dictionary (zip file, 254MB) includes detailed information on all the data and samples we currently hold.
+- Our data dictionary (zip file, 278MB) includes detailed information, including frequencies, on all the data that are currently available.

-- Our variable catalogue (zip file, 2MB) includes every single ALSPAC variable name and label, grouped according to data source.
+- Our variable catalogue (zip file, 2MB) is a simple list of all ALSPAC variable names and labels that are available, grouped according to data source and timepoint.

 You may also like to use the searchable indexes of ALSPAC variables available on the CLOSER Discovery website – a search engine that allows you to explore the content of eight leading UK longitudinal studies, and provides metadata on phenotypic and environmental variables across those studies.

 If we have the data and samples you require, you can request to access the data and samples for your own research.

 Participants have completed a large number of questionnaires covering a wide range of topics.

 Participants have provided data and samples via hands-on assessment in clinic at multiple time points.

 Participants have donated a range of samples, including blood, urine, hair, nails, saliva and teeth.

 Participant data has been linked with a variety of external data sources (for example, GP records, criminal and civic registration records).